yasin-uzun/SINBAD/README.md

 -   `config.project.R` : You need to configure this file for your project.

-You can download the templates for the configuration files from the [repository] (config_files) and edit them for your purposes.
+You can download the templates for the configuration files from the [repository](config_files/) and edit them for your purposes.

 ## Running